Julián Quiñones: Early career

-Quiñones commenced his career at Futbol Paz, an amateur football club located in Cali, Colombia.
-In the 2014-2015 season, he netted 50 goals across 38 matches, prompting Tigres UANL to recruit him for their U-20 team.
+Quiñones commenced his career in Cali, Colombia with local academy Futbol Paz.
+In the 2014–15 season, he netted 50 goals across 38 matches, prompting Tigres UANL to recruit him for their under-20 team.

 In the Clausura 2016 tournament, Quiñones was sent on loan to Venados, an Ascenso MX club.
-He made his professional debut on 19 January 2016, scoring twice against Cruz Azul.
+He made his professional debut on 19 January 2016, scoring twice against Cruz Azul in a Copa MX match.

-On 7 June 2017, Quiñones joined Lobos BUAP on a one-year loan.
+In June 2017, Quiñones joined Lobos BUAP on loan.
 In the Apertura 2017, he emerged as the third-highest scorer, finishing with nine goals.
 His impressive performance carried over into the Clausura 2018, where he scored another eight goals.

-In the summer of 2018, Quiñones rejoined Tigres UANL.
-Despite his stellar form with Lobos BUAP, head coach Ricardo Ferretti relegated him to a secondary role.
+Quiñones returned to Tigres UANL ahead of the Apertura 2018, but despite his form with Lobos BUAP, head coach Ricardo Ferretti kept him on the fringes of the squad.

 Atlas

-On 16 June 2021, Quiñones joined Atlas on a one-year loan.
+In June 2021, Quiñones joined Atlas on a one-year loan.
 Six months later, the move became permanent after Atlas acquired the player.
 Quiñones won two consecutive league titles with Atlas, putting an end to the club's 70-year drought.

 América

-On 3 July 2023, Club América reached an agreement with Atlas to sign Quiñones.
+In July 2023, América reached an agreement to sign Quiñones.
 During his brief spell at the club, he secured two league titles, bringing his individual total to six.

-Al Qadsiah
+Al-Qadsiah

-On 20 June 2024, Quiñones joined Saudi Arabian club Al Qadsiah on a four-year contract.
+In June 2024, Quiñones joined Saudi Pro League club Al-Qadsiah for a reported fee of US$16 million.
+He finished the 2024–25 season with 20 goals.

+On 21 May 2026, he scored a hat-trick in a 5–1 away victory over Al-Ittihad, finishing the 2025–26 season as the league's top scorer with 33 goals, overtaking Ivan Toney on the final day of the campaign.
+On 25 May, Quiñones renewed his contract with the club until 2029.

+In September 2026, Quiñones was shortlisted among the top thirty contenders for the Ballon d'Or.